The Better Woman (TV series)

 The Better Woman is a 2019 Philippine television drama series broadcast by GMA Network.
-Directed by Mark Sicat dela Cruz, it stars Andrea Torres in the title role, it premiered on July 1, 2019 on the network's Telebabad line up replacing Sahaya.
+Directed by Mark Sicat dela Cruz, it stars Andrea Torres in the title role, it premiered on July 1, 2019 on the network's Telebabad line up.
 The series concluded on September 27, 2019, with a total of 65 episodes.
-It was replaced by One of the Baes in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Married couple Jasmine de Villa and Andrew de Villa live in La Union where they own a surf resort.
 When Andrew heads to Manila for a business meeting, he will encounter Jasmine's lost twin sister, Juliet Santos, whom will eventually reconcile with her estranged biological family, live with her sister and have a love affair with him.